GhostlyShare for localhost previews

 Is GhostlyShare meant to replace ngrok?

-It depends on the workflow. ngrok-style tools are powerful for advanced routing, while GhostlyShare focuses on fast Windows tray previews for local apps, APIs, webhooks, and demos.
+It depends on the workflow. ngrok-style tools are powerful for advanced routing, while GhostlyShare focuses on fast desktop previews for local apps, APIs, webhooks, and demos on Windows and Linux.

 Bottom line